 The New Beginning College of Cosmetology holds all students accountable in terms of substance use but also supports getting help for students.
 Students who come forward voluntarily to identify that they have a substance problem will not be reprimanded.
 It is important for the student to come to an understanding regarding the extent of the problem in order to correct the problem and be able to avoid future usage in violation of the school's Policy.
 This is required in order to correct the problem and be able to avoid violating the school's Policy in the future.
 If the student is willing to actively engage in resolving the substance use problem, the school will refer the student to a Substance Abuse Professional for an assessment and possible outpatient counseling at the student's expense.
-This leave will be conditioned upon receipt of reports from the treatment providers that the student will be permitted to return to school only if (s)he passes a drug /alcohol test and has satisfactory medical evidence that (s)he is fit for attendance.
+This leave will be conditioned upon receipt of reports from the treatment providers that the student is cooperating and making reasonable progress in the treatment program.
+The student will be permitted to return to school only if (s)he passes a drug /alcohol test and has satisfactory medical evidence that (s)he is fit for attendance.